-Take Care is a collaboration between Affect Lab, creative cultural practitioner Roelof van Wyk, and writer-researcher Bob van Toor.
-Take Care’s advisory partners include Het Nieuwe Instituut, The Mobile City, STIPO, 3 Layers and The Prostitution Information Centre (Amsterdam).
+Take Care is a collaboration between affect lab, creative cultural practitioner Roelof van Wyk, and writer-researcher Bob van Toor.
+Take Care’s advisory partners include Het Nieuwe Instituut, The Mobile City, STIPO, 3 Layers, The Prostitution Information Centre (Amsterdam) and We Live Here.

 While much has been written about the Red Light District, one dimension is rarely discussed.
 The sensory.
 Our sensory encounters with a city define our urban experience.
 To understand the feel and character of the city, we need to account for its sensory dimension.
 Yet, we know very little about the smells, sights, touch, sounds and tastes of the Red Light District.

 Smells, for example, can confirm our sense of safety and familiarity in a city, providing insights into a neighbourhood’s heritage and modes of living.
 The smell of perfume from boutiques in the Negen Straatjes might create a sense of exclusivity and delicacy.
 The smell of vomit near de Oudekerksplein may have the opposite effect.
 Smells do not just strike us as disgusting or comforting – they are linked to our emotions, memories and decision making.
 Smell affects people’s attachment and love, feelings of belonging or estrangement in their city, which contribute to the shaping of the individual and collective urban memory.